Skip to content

 1. Framework specific start command (see below)

-2. main.py file in the root directory
+2. Main Python file in the root directory (checked in order: main.py, app.py, bot.py, hello.py, server.py)

 Railpack supports multiple Python package managers: